-Do snakes eat rabbits?
 Yes, snakes are known to eat rabbits as part of their diet.
 Snakes are carnivorous animals and will eat a wide variety of prey, including small mammals such as rabbits.
 Many snakes have evolved to hunt and eat rabbits as a primary food source.
-However, not all snakes eat rabbits, and a snake’s specific diet will depend on the species, its size, and where it lives.
+However, not all snakes eat rabbits, and a snake’s specific diet will depend on its species, size, and where it lives.

 Snakes are carnivores, and they only eat other animals to survive.
 They don’t need to eat plants, fruits, or vegetables as we do.
 As obligate carnivores, snakes eat just about all they come across, including rodents, small mammals, squirrels, chipmunks, prairie dogs, and rabbits.
 They also eat frogs, toads, lizards, pigeons, sparrows, and eggs.

 Yes, snakes do eat rabbits.
 Most snakes eat their prey whole.
 The only time that a snake might leave some of its victim’s flesh behind is if it has been injured or sick and can’t finish the kill.
 Snakes that hunt in packs use their teeth to tear into the prey’s flesh, not their jaws.
 It makes them more efficient than, say, a wolf pack.
 As for the question about whether snakes can kill rabbits, the answer is yes — they can do it!
 But only if they are hungry enough (i.e. if they have been hunting for a while).

 Snakes are carnivores, and they need to eat meat to survive.
 They can’t digest plant matter and will not eat it unless it’s a dead animal.
 It is why snakes have been known to eat other animals like mice and lizards but never rabbits or other mammals (except for rodents).